speedreeder/StarWars5e.Core/StarWars5e.Starships.Parser/Sources/sotg.md

 ## Proficiency Bonus
 Ships do not have a proficiency bonus.
 Instead, when a feature references a proficiency bonus, instead use the proficiency bonus of the character manning the relevant deployment.
 The bonus is used in the rules on ability checks, attack rolls, and saving throws.

-Your proficiency bonus can’t be added to a single die roll or other number more than once.
+Your proficiency bonus canï¿½t be added to a single die roll or other number more than once.
 For example, if two different rules say you can add your proficiency bonus to a Wisdom saving throw, you nevertheless add the bonus only once when you make the save.

 Occasionally, your proficiency bonus might be multiplied or divided (doubled or halved, for example) before you apply it.
 If a circumstance suggests that your proficiency bonus applies more than once to the same roll, you still add it only once and multiply or divide it only once.

-By the same token, if a feature or effect allows you to multiply your proficiency bonus when making an ability check that wouldn’t normally benefit from your proficiency bonus, you still don’t add the bonus to the check.
+By the same token, if a feature or effect allows you to multiply your proficiency bonus when making an ability check that wouldnï¿½t normally benefit from your proficiency bonus, you still donï¿½t add the bonus to the check.
 For that check your proficiency bonus is 0, given the fact that multiplying O by any number is still 0.
 For instance, if you lack proficiency in the History skill, you gain no benefit from a feature that lets you double your proficiency bonus when you make Intelligence (History) checks.

-In general, you don’t multiply your proficiency bonus for attack rolls or saving throws.
+In general, you donï¿½t multiply your proficiency bonus for attack rolls or saving throws.
 If a feature or effect allows you to do so, these same rules apply.

 ### Expertise
 Certain features, such as the Expertise class feature or Ace Pilot feat, let you double your proficiency bonus with a given skill or tool proficiency, granting expertise in that skill or tool.
 As usual, you can only gain expertise in a skill or tool once.